The work

 concorbit

-A few things concorbit is opinionated about.
+A few things it is opinionated about.
 Multi-tenant by default.
 Audit logs you cannot tamper with.
-A small surface area for the engineer and a larger one for the customer.
-The MSP work I do every day is what tells me what to keep and what to leave out.
+A smaller surface for the engineer than for the customer.
+The work I do day to day is what tells me what to keep and what to leave out.

 AJT plugin family